ronpang/Smart-Plant-WIZnet-Ethernet-HAT-Raspberry-PI-PICO-/README.md

 The method for creating communication for both parties are connecting to the broker for uploading(publish) or downloading(subscribe) information through the broker.

-For connecting to Adafruit IO's MQTT broker, it required to to have username and key provided by Adafruit IO (register a account from Adafruit IO)
+For connecting to Adafruit IO's MQTT broker, it required to to have username and key provided by Adafruit IO ([register a account from Adafruit IO][link-register])

 #### Adafruit IO account setup:
 ```python